 Important Notice for Those Interested in Taking Graduate Classes!

 For an employee who pursues a graduate degree using Educational Assistance (Fee Waiver), it is important early on to familiarize yourself with Policy FI0910 – Taxability of Graduate Tuition Waiver for Employees.
 If your classes are job-related, you may need to complete the Employee Request for Job Related Tuition Waiver Form and submit it to the Payroll Office each semester.
 For questions, contact the Payroll Office at (865) 974-5251.

-If your spouse and/or dependent children are going to obtain an undergraduate degree, you will need to complete the Request for Student Fee Discount For Spouse and Dependent Child Form for the student fee discount for your loved ones.
+If your spouse and/or dependent children are going to obtain an undergraduate degree, you will need to complete the Request for Student Fee Discount for Spouse and Dependent Children for the student fee discount for your loved ones.

 Returning to school can be overwhelming.
 Here are some additional resources to help you prepare:

 - To learn more about curriculum and class registration, visit Registrar

 - To find more information about tuition, fees, and financial aid, visit One Stop

 - To determine which program may be right for you and to learn more about the admission process, visit: